pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 ## 2. Running games - time for Akka

-Now that we have our game logic, we can turn it into life.
+Now that we have our game logic, we can bring it to life.
 We'll use Akka to run games and persist events using Akka persistence.

-Let's start with extending `PersistentActor`.
+Key part of Akka persistence is `PersistentActor`.
+It's role is to manage event-driven state.

+When `PersistentActor` is created, first thing that it does is state recovery from its previously saved events (or snapshots).
+If we create an actor that had some events saved before, all these events are given before any other message is handled (incoming messages are cached internally).
+Only after all past events were processed `PersistentActor` can handle _regular_ messages.

+Where does the events come from then?
+Akka persistence gives us (amongst other things) a `persist` method which we can use to save events to the journal.
+Journals are pluggable and there's quite a bit of them available (including MongoDB, Cassandra, Kafka).
+The default one writes to the local filesystem - it's fine for our simple project.

-Here's what we need to implement in our `GameActor`:
+Knowing this, there are several things we'll need to implement in our `GameActor`:

-- `persistenceId` - Unique id for our persistent aggregate - we'll use `gameId` here (it's an UUID)
+- `persistenceId` - is the unique identifier of our persistent actor, used by the persistence mechanism to associate the stored events with our actor; here we'll use the `gameId` (which happens to be a UUID)
-- `receiveCommand` - It's called when _regular_ message is received by the actor.
-We'll implement this to handle game commands as well as self-sent message to update the time.
+- `receiveCommand` - handles _regular_ messages received by the actor; we'll implement this to handle game commands as well as self-sent message to update the time
-- `receiveRecover` - When `PersistentActor` is created, first thing that it does is state recovery from its previously saved events (or snapshots).
-When `GameActor` with brand-new id is created, recovery finishes immediately (because there are no saved events).
-If, on the other hand, we create an actor for game that had some events saved before, all these events are given in `receiveRecover` before any messsage is passed to `receiveCommand` handler (they are cached internally).
-Messages that we'll handle in `receiveRecover` are either previously saved game events from which we'll rebuild most recent state or `RecoveryCompleted` which tells us that state recovery has finished.
+- `receiveRecover` - messages that we'll handle here are either previously saved game events from which we'll rebuild most recent state or `RecoveryCompleted` which tells us that state recovery has finished

-By extending `PersistentActor` we get (amongst other things) a `persist` method we'll use to save the generated events to the journal.

-`GameActor` will be responsible for managing a running game's state (the `game` variable) - feeding it commands and ticking the time.
+`GameActor` will be responsible for managing a running game's state (stored in it's `game` field) - feeding it commands and ticking the time.

 {% highlight scala %}
 class GameActor(id: GameId) extends PersistentActor {